OpenNebula/docs/source/user/opennebula_marketplace/vm4market.rst

 -  Disable udev network rule writing, usually images are cloned multiple times, using different MAC addresses each time.
 In this case, you'll need to disable udev to prevent getting a new interface each time.

 These both steps can be automated in some distributions (Debian, Ubuntu, CentOS and RHEL) using preparation packages.
-You can find the packages and more information about them at the :ref:`Contextualization Packages for VM Images <context_overview#preparing_the_virtual_machine_image>` section.
+You can find the packages and more information about them at the :ref:`Contextualization Packages for VM Images <context_overview>` section.

 Add OpenNebula Contextualization Script
 ---------------------------------------